This site requires a more recent version of Adobe Flash Player to function properly.

 - Skincare is the most important segment in Estee Lauder's portfolio.
 Consumers are currently demanding products such as masks and oils beyond the traditional skincare formulations like moisturizers and serums.
 Estee Lauder possesses a strong research and development arm.
 The recent acquisitions in the beautifying mask and oil-based treatment categories might satisfy the changing demands.

-Estee Lauder's Skin Care Market Share: Estee Lauder's Skin Care Market Share expanded from 6.6% in 2008 to 7.8% in 2012.
-However, its share declined to 7.7% in 2013, partly due to cannibalization of its older products, and partly due to a shift in order realizations following its SMI implementation.
-The company posted a weak top line growth rate of 2.8% in the segment in 2013.
-Its market share reached 7.8% once more in 2014.
-We currently forecast Estee Lauder's skin care product market share to decline marginally in the short term before beginning to grow its market share and reach over 8% by the end of our forecast period.
+Estee Lauder's Skin Care Market Share: Estee Lauder's Skin Care Market Share expanded from 6.6% in 2008 to 8% in 2014.
+However, its share declined to ~7% in 2015, partly due to cannibalization of its older products, and partly due to a shift in order realizations following its SMI implementation.
+However, we currently forecast Estee Lauder's skin care product market share to decline marginally in the short term before beginning to grow its market share and reach over 6% by the end of our forecast period.
 There could be a marginal downside of less than 5% to our price estimate, if the market share were to remain flat throughout the forecast horizon.

 Estee Lauder's Skin Care EBITDA margin: Estee Lauder's Skin Care EBITDA Margin increased from 20% in 2008 to 26.2% in 2012, before declining to 25.7% in 2013.
-The EBITDA margin grew to 27% in 2014.
-We expect margins to remain near 27% by end of our forecast period.
+The EBITDA margin grew to ~27% in 2014 and remained at almost the same level in 2015.
+We expect margins to remain near 28% by end of our forecast period.
 There could be almost 15% downside to our price estimate, if margins were to decline to the 2008 levels of 20% over our forecast period.

-Estee Lauder's Makeup EBITDA margin: Estee Lauer's Makeup EBITDA Margin increased from 19% in 2008, to 24% in 2014, and we expect it to gradually increase to 25% going forward.
+Estee Lauder's Makeup EBITDA margin: Estee Lauder's Makeup EBITDA Margin increased from 19% in 2008, to 24% in 2015, and we expect it to gradually increase to 25% going forward.
 There could be close to 10% downside to our price estimate if margins were to decline to the 2008 levels of 19%.

 Estee Lauder manufactures and markets premium makeup, skin care, fragrance, and hair care products in the personal and beauty care segment of the market.
 Estee Lauder's main competitors consist of cosmetics companies such as L’Oreal, Shiseido Company, LVMH Moet Hennessey Louis Vuitton, Revlon, Coty, and Procter & Gamble Company.